British Islamic Medical Association

 The team aims to build on the audience to provide the most interesting and informative webinars for Muslim healthcare professionals worldwide.

-It is important that the Muslim community has articulate, Islamically grounded and proactive representatives at meetings with the GMC, BMA, NHS England etc.
+It is important that the Muslim community has Islamically grounded and proactive representatives at meetings with regulators, professional unions, NHS bodies etc. We also need to be able to research and articulate our position on bioethics and use this to inform policy making.

-BIMA Advocacy team aims to not just represent the Muslim community, but also to advocate on its behalf.
-Previous examples include Theatre Hijab and Bare Below the Elbow campaign.
+BIMA Advocacy & Ethics team aims to not just represent the Muslim community, but also to advocate on its behalf.
+Previous examples include Theatre Hijab and Bare Below the Elbow campaign and publications in JBIMA.

 The transition from student to doctor/ pharmacist/ dentist is a daunting one.